States that harness innovation, and the

 That’s why so many other states have adopted technology-based economic development programs of their own in recent years, and they are investing heavily.

-Smart investments in innovation, like what’s proposed in the state’s 2020-21 General Fund budget, can drive economic growth and help to ensure Pennsylvania continues to capture its share of emerging and revolutionary high-tech developments, often driven by startups, which improve the human condition and address critical challenges now and in the future.
+Smart investments in innovation, like what’s proposed in the state’s 2021-22 General Fund budget, can drive economic growth and recovery from the COVID-19 pandemic, and help to ensure Pennsylvania continues to capture its share of emerging and revolutionary high-tech developments, often driven by startups, which improve the human condition and address critical challenges now and in the future.

 SSTI Poll Finds PA Residents Overwhelmingly Support Investments in Innovation